HL7/davinci-deqm/source/pages/vte1.md

 VTE-1 has been met when a patient:

 1. has an inpatient encounter such as for a joint replacement procedure
-2. is not pregnant or currently diagnosed with a Venous Thromboembolism
+2. is not pregnant or currently diagnosed with a venous thromboembolism
 3. is administered either Heparin, a Factor Xa Inhibitor, or Warfarin on the calendar day of admission or the day after.

 The medications that qualify for the measure are listed in the value sets of codes in the measure documentation.
 The following resource graph diagram shows what would be included with a DEQM Individual MeasureReport when the patient has been administered one of these medications to meet the measure.